Honestpuck/NIST-macos-security-HOWTO/README.md

 ### How To Incorporate the 'macOS Security Compliance Project' Into Jamf Pro

 In this document I will show how to use the NIST tool chain with the CIS level 2 benchmark.
 You can find the tools at `https://github.com/usnistgov/macos_security`.
-The method will work with any other baseline in the project, just replace `cis_lvl2` everywhere below with the name of the baseline you want to use.
+The method will work with any other baseline in the project, just replace `cis_lvl2` everywhere below with the name of the baseline you want to use .
+(At the moment there is a problem with GitHub displaying some of the images.
+Apologies, it's being worked on now.

 #### Grab the Tools